-- Held a Sports Presentation Evening for students and parents. - Held an Academic Presentation Evening for students and parents. - Held a final Record of Achievement ceremony for students and parents. - Held a 6th Form Showcase Evening. - Staged a Production of A Midsummer Night's Dream. - Staged an Arts and Technology Celebration Evening. - Staged a "Battle of the Bands" evening. - Held workshops and talks from a range of visiting guests. - Organised trips to numerous external events and competitions including theatre trips, poetry competitions, fieldwork etc

-- Hosted visits from Town and County councillors. - Trained new teachers to the profession. - Maintained and developed our Business Forum to ensure that students get regular contact with local Business Partners and the world beyond school. - Conducted Mock Interviews with local business partners for all Year 11 students. - Gave students in Year 10 and Year 12 the opportunity for a week's work experience. - A number of students completed their bronze and silver Duke of Edinburgh Award. - The school set up a new equestrian team which has competed in various events.
+- Held a Sports Presentation Evening for students and parents. - Held a Carol Concert - Staged a Production of "Back to the 80's" - Held a virtual art exhibition. - Held a lunch for old people in the local area. - Held workshops and talks from a range of visiting guests including the Camborne School of Mines, the University of Southampton and Exmoor National Park. - Ran a Mini Enterprise competition which raised £2179.03 for charity. - Organised trips to various external events and competitions including theatre trips, poetry competitions, fieldwork etc. - Hosted visits from Town and County councillors. - Trained new teachers to the profession. - Maintained and developed our Business Forum to ensure that students get regular contact with local Business Partners and the world beyond school. - Conducted Mock Interviews with local business partners for all Year 11 students.